 If you need to replace your valves, look into a ball valve.
 These look nicer and work better and easier than the traditional screw valves.
-Also, try to find valves made out of brass.
+Try to find valves made out of brass.
 These are not affected by water like other metals, so they will last longer and be less likely to leak.

 There are also flood-stop hoses, which are supposed to stop the flow of water in case of a burst, so your home doesn’t flood.
 However, the technology for these is still developing.
 Some of the hoses have been known to stop the water entirely, even when the machine is working properly!
-You may want to wait until these are more trustworthy before you install them in your home.